KIT-IAI/pyWATTS/docs/source/getting_started.rst

 .. code-block:: python

-   import matplotlib.pyplot as plt
     # Other modules required for the pipeline are imported
     import pandas as pd
-   from sklearn.linear_model import LinearRegression from sklearn.preprocessing import StandardScaler
+    from sklearn.linear_model import LinearRegression
+    from sklearn.preprocessing import StandardScaler
+    from sklearn.feature_selection import SelectKBest, f_regression

     # From pyWATTS the pipeline is imported
+    from pywatts.callbacks import LinePlotCallback
-   from pywatts.core.computation_mode import ComputationMode from pywatts.core.pipeline import Pipeline from pywatts.callbacks import CSVCallback, LinePlotCallback
+    from pywatts.core.computation_mode import ComputationMode
+    from pywatts.core.pipeline import Pipeline
     # All modules required for the pipeline are imported
-   from pywatts.modules import CalendarExtraction, CalendarFeature, ClockShift, LinearInterpolater, RmseCalculator, SKLearnWrapper
+    from pywatts.modules import CalendarExtraction, CalendarFeature, ClockShift, LinearInterpolater, SKLearnWrapper, \
+        Sampler, Slicer
+    from pywatts.summaries import RMSE

 With the modules imported, we can now work on building the pipeline.